“I photograph the world at the edge of recognition, where the everyday slips into something quieter and more surreal.”

 I photograph the world at the edge of recognition, where the everyday slips into something quieter and more surreal.

 My practice explores perception as an active and unstable process, shaped by attention, atmosphere and the quiet thresholds where the familiar begins to feel slightly uneasy.
-The work sits somewhere between conceptual and post documentary photography.
+The work sits between conceptual and post documentary photography.
 I am interested in moments when clarity softens and meaning becomes provisional, allowing feeling to surface before interpretation.

 I work between sustained observation and instinctive responsiveness.
 Some images emerge slowly through repeated encounters with the same places.
 Others are made quickly, in response to fleeting situations that cannot be returned to.
 Both approaches are guided by attentiveness to mood, rhythm and timing, and by a sensitivity to when a moment asks to be waited for and when it asks to be met.

 I work across digital, analogue and mobile formats.
 The mobile phone is particularly important to me as an immediate and democratic tool, one that challenges hierarchies within photography and reflects the permeability of contemporary experience.
 In a culture saturated with images, I am interested in how photographs both mediate and destabilise reality, holding belief, projection and ambiguity at once.
+Rather than adding to this constant flow, the work often moves in the opposite direction, slowing things down and creating space for a different kind of attention.

 My way of seeing and feeling is informed in part by lived experience of keratoconus, a degenerative eye condition that alters brightness, depth and form, and by derealisation, in which the world can feel distant or unreal.
 These experiences heighten my awareness of how fragile perception can be, encouraging a practice that works with instability rather than correcting it.